The undergraduate business curriculum at the School of Business caters to students at different career stages.

 - BBUS 480 - Global Environment of Business (5 credits)

-To ensure that students have a broad-based academic background, 30 credits of upper division (300/400 level) courses are required for non-Accounting Option students.
+To ensure that students have a broad-based academic background, 30 credits of upper division (300/400 level) courses are required for non-Option students.
 These credits can be fulfilled through a variety of options including a Minor, internship/independent study and/or even a second concentration in Business.
-Five credits of upper division (300/400 level) courses are required for Accounting Option students.
+Numbers of credits of upper division (300/400 level) courses vary among Option students.

 Independent Study & Guided Internships